andr1312e/Qt-Svg-Stupid-Render/README.md

 # Qt-Svg-Stupid-Render

-Still just t C++17, porting to 11 in process!
+Still just C++17, porting to 11 in process!

 Very fast, but dummy SVG render to image for QT